 Family can be another source of anxiety during the holidays.
 Nearly 20% of respondents said family is their primary stressor, and this was split evenly among men and women.

 The increasingly hostile political climate can add a lot of anxiety to family gatherings, especially when navigating sensitive topics like religion, gun control, or other ideologies.
-According to the American Psychological Association (APA), America’s top stressors include political topics such as the future of our nation, the current political climate, and violence and crime.
+According to the American Institute of Stress, America’s top stressors include political topics such as the future of our nation, the current political climate, and violence and crime.

 We’ve discussed travel-related stress at Remedy Review before, but since travel is so closely intertwined with the holidays, it’s no surprise that it’s is a source of stress for an estimated 14.4% of Americans.